• Skip to primary navigation

 How do you make spinach ricotta ravioli filling?

-It’s super easy!
-You just mix together whole milk ricotta cheese, thawed and very well-squeezed frozen chopped spinach, grated Parmesan cheese, a beaten egg (to bind), a pinch of nutmeg, salt, and pepper.
-The key is squeezing all the water out of the spinach to avoid a watery filling.
+Super easy, mix whole milk ricotta, thawed and VERY well-squeezed frozen spinach, grated Parmesan, beaten egg (binds it), pinch of nutmeg, salt, pepper.
+Key is squeezing ALL water from spinach to avoid watery filling.

 Can you freeze homemade spinach ravioli?

 Absolutely!
-Freezing uncooked ravioli is the best way to store them long-term.
-Lay them in a single layer on a baking sheet dusted with semolina, freeze until solid, then transfer to a freezer bag or airtight container.
-They last about 2 months and you can cook them straight from frozen.
+Freezing uncooked ravioli is best for long-term storage.
+Single layer on semolina-dusted baking sheet, freeze solid, transfer to freezer bag or airtight container.
+Lasts 2 months, cook straight from frozen.

 What pasta dough is best for ricotta ravioli?

-A classic egg pasta dough made with “00” flour or all-purpose flour works beautifully.
-“00” flour gives a silkier texture, but AP flour is totally fine!
-The dough needs to be strong enough to hold the filling but tender when cooked.
-The key is resting the dough before rolling.
+Classic egg pasta dough with “00” flour or all-purpose works beautifully.
+“00” gives silkier texture, but AP is fine!
+Dough needs to hold filling but stay tender when cooked.
+Key is resting dough before rolling.

 How long does fresh ravioli take to cook?

-Not long at all!
-Fresh homemade spinach ricotta ravioli typically cooks in just 3-5 minutes in boiling salted water.
-They usually float to the top when they’re done, but give one a quick taste test to ensure the pasta is tender.
+Not long!
+Fresh homemade spinach ricotta ravioli cooks in 3-5 minutes in boiling salted water.
+Usually float when done, but taste test to ensure pasta’s tender.

 Is ricotta ravioli healthy?

-“Healthy” is relative, right?
-This ricotta ravioli recipe offers protein from the ricotta and egg, plus vitamins from the spinach.
-Using whole milk ricotta adds richness but also fat.
-Portion size and sauce choice make a big difference!
-Serve with a simple tomato sauce and a side salad for a balanced meal.
-It’s definitely comfort food, best enjoyed as part of a varied diet.
+“Healthy” is relative!
+This ricotta ravioli recipe has protein from ricotta and egg, vitamins from spinach.
+Whole milk ricotta adds richness but also fat.
+Portion size and sauce choice matter!
+Serve with simple tomato sauce and side salad for balance.
+It’s comfort food, best enjoyed as part of varied diet.

 Final Thoughts

-Making homemade spinach ricotta ravioli might seem like a project, but it’s such a rewarding one.
-Pour yourself a glass of wine, put on some Sinatra (or whatever gets your kitchen dance party started!), and enjoy the process.
-There’s something truly special about sharing food made with your own hands.
-I hope this recipe brings a little bit of Italian sunshine into your kitchen!
-If you love these, you might also enjoy trying an Easy Baked Spinach Ravioli version for a cheesy, bubbly casserole night.
-Let me know if you try them in the comments below!
+Making homemade spinach ricotta ravioli might seem like a whole thing, but it’s so worth it.
+Pour some wine, put on music (Sinatra?
+Taylor Swift?
+Whatever moves you!), and just… enjoy it.
+There’s something about sharing food made with your own hands that hits different.
+I really hope this recipe brings Italian sunshine into your kitchen!
+If you love these, try an Easy Baked Spinach Ravioli for cheesy casserole night.
+Let me know if you try them!
 Buon appetito!

 Loved it?
 Share it with your friends!